EnzoBnl/enzobnl/bd.md

 val rdd: RDD[String] = ???
 val startingWithA = mutable.Set[String]()
 rdd.foreach((a: String) => if (a.toLowerCase().startsWith("a")) startingWithA += a)
-println()
+println(s"rdd contains ${startingWithA.size} records starting with 'a'")
 ```
-because startingWithA will not be shared among JVMs in cluster mode references copied are living in driver's JVM and thus are unreachable by executors (Note that .
+because `startingWithA` will not be shared among JVMs in cluster mode references copied are living in driver's JVM and thus are unreachable by executors (Note that .
 Use [accumulators](https://spark.apache.org/docs/latest/rdd-programming-guide.html#accumulators) for this use cases to be rubust to deployment.

 ## Include a dependency from spark-package in maven's pom.xml